TriKro/rsb-content/part2-the_index/what-are-you-trying-to-learn.md

 ## What Are Good Questions?

-The questions we must answer are fundamental gaps in our business model.
+The questions we must answer address fundamental gaps in our business model.
 Questions like:

 * Who is our customer?